Special Tenure Code Provision for Appointments Beginning After the Eighth Week of the Academic Year

 For a faculty member who began service after August 16 but before the ninth week, a unit executive officer may appeal for a delay in the start of the tenure clock until the next August 16th if unusual and compelling circumstances exist.
 Such appeals are presented through the administrative reporting chain and the Provost will make the final decision.

 The request to have the year count or not count toward the probationary period must be made at the time of the initial appointment on the tenure track.

-Questions concerning this policy should be directed to the Office of Academic Human Resources (333-6747).
+Questions concerning this policy should be directed to the Illinois Human Resources (333-6747).